qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 The second is `PyType_IsSubtype()` under the wrapper-map lock, in the three lookups that narrow a pointer to a type - `acquireWrapper()` in the free-threaded build, `findByType()` in both.
-It reads Python-owned type state, which is the same class of thing as the locked paths this change took out of the state lock (B9-1), and it waits on the immutable class hierarchy for the same reason.
-Unlike the first it is not
-rare: a suite run takes it a few hundred thousand times, in almost every process, because it sits in the lookup every wrapper conversion makes.
+It reads Python-owned type state, which is the same class of thing as the locked paths FT8 took out of the state lock (B9-1), and it waits on the immutable hierarchy snapshots for the same reason.
+Unlike the first it is not rare: a suite run takes it about 6400 times, in almost every process, because it sits in the lookup every wrapper conversion makes.

 Debug builds track which of these the current thread holds (`sbkheldlocks.h`). `SBK_ASSERT_NO_RAW_LOCK()` states the other end of the